 The children will continue their guided reading work following our class book 'The train to impossibles places' by P. G. Bell.
 We will work on inference and understanding.
 We will then be studying a non-fiction text — a DK find out book about Volcanoes.

 Science this term will focus on animals and humans.
 We will construct and interpret a variety of food chains.
 The children will be able to identify producers, predators and prey.
 We will be looking at recognising that living things can be grouped in a variety of ways.
-To be able to explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment.
+We will explore and use classification keys to help group, identify and name a variety of living things in the local and wider environment.
 The children will also study the human digestive system!
 We will be also be finishing our topic on electricity.